Mbutler22/Wine-Physiochemical-Analysis/README.md

-Using box and whisper charts we compared each physiochemical percentage against the quality of wine.
+The dashboard below uses box and whisper charts we compared each physiochemical percentage against the quality of wine.
 The quality ranged from 1-9 ( 9 being the best quality rating), and looked at the amount of a specific type a chemical in the quality rating.
 The chemicals with the greatest amount of outliers were fixed acidity, chlorides, and citric acid.
 This can tell that the lower the quality of wine, the greater amount of these particular chemicals we can find.

 ![image](https://user-images.githubusercontent.com/83027069/141357625-d95719db-1cfa-440f-8ac0-a66b497a4f97.png)